azuredevops619/MCW-Intelligent-analytics/Whiteboard-design-session/WDS-trainer-guide-Intelligent-analytics.md

 2. How could you integrate this service into your chat message processing flow?

-    *If the Sentiment Analysis API determines a guest's sentiment is below a set negative threshold, then Event Processor logic could forward the message on to the Service Bus Topic appropriate for hotel staff notifications.
+    *If the Sentiment Analysis API determines a guest's sentiment is below a set negative threshold, then Event Processor logic could forward the message on to the Service Bus Queue appropriate for hotel staff notifications.
 From there, the Logic App could be triggered to send an email or SMS message to hotel guest services using a Service Bus connector for Logic App.*

 #### Q&A Bot